genepi/ngs-class/scripts/exercises.md

 ### Task 2
 Now, we convert the file to the BAM format.
 * Execute `samtools view -Sb 4153.sam > 4153.bam` to convert the file from SAM to BAM.
+Explain the command!
 * Execute `samtools sort 4153.bam -o 4153_sorted.bam` to sort the file by position.
+Explain the command!
 * Create an index with `samtools index 4153_sorted.bam`.
-This will also create a index file (4153_sorted.bam.bai)
+This will also create an index file (4153_sorted.bam.bai).
+What do you think is this command doing?

 ### Task 3
 Run `samtools depth <aligned-file-sorted.bam>` on the file and interpret the output.
 Learn about the `-a` parameter and add it to your command.